CommE2E/comm/docs/dev_environment.md

 ## Node Version Manager

-Node Version Manager (nvm) is a tool that ensures we use the same version of Node on our server between prod and dev environments.
+Node Version Manager (nvm) is a tool that ensures we use the same version of Node on our keyserver between prod and dev environments.

 ```
 brew install nvm; brew upgrade nvm